nghiango1/hello/go/interpreter/server/docs/Walkthrough notes.md

 ## Language extending - Tool chain

 - Syntax highlighting with Rule or Tree-sitter?
+Done it, source is here 'tree-sitter-interingo/', following README.md to setup guide to use it